jeremief/hangman/README.md

 * UserForms: multiple UserForm container.

-* NewGameForm: used to create a new game (user_name, answer, strikes)
+* NewGameForm: used to create a new game (user_name, answer, strikes (defaults to five if not provided))

 * GameForm: representation of a Game's state (urlsafe_key, strikes, mistakes, game_over, game_won, game_cancelled, message, user_name).